Eden Naby

-After graduating Temple University in 1964 for her undergraduate degree, she served in the Peace Corps in Afghanistan, and after receiving her PhD (1975, Columbia University) she taught at Pahlavi University in Shiraz, Iran from 1975-1977.
+After graduating Temple University in 1964 for her undergraduate degree, she served in the Peace Corps in Afghanistan, and after receiving her PhD (1975, Columbia University) she taught at Pahlavi University in Shiraz, Iran from 1975 to 1977.
 In 1980, she led a CBS 60 Minutes team for the first ever filming of the Soviet invasion of Afghanistan.
 She was featured in Charlie Wilson's War (2008) with Dan Rather.

 Naby has devoted her time since 1979 to establishing endowments at United States universities to promote the preservation of Assyrian archives, publishing, and lectures.
 While limited in principal, these endowments, especially at Harvard University, lay the basis for the preservation of research materials, especially in diaspora.
 Naby has taught as a visiting scholar at various universities including Columbia University, Harvard University, University of Wisconsin - Madison, and University of Massachusetts - Amherst.